-The disease may have an effect on the patient’s psychological and emotional well being.
-Constant or recurring pain, which is often severe, may cause distress, anxiety, irritability, stress, and depression.
+The condition may have an effect on a person’s psychological and emotional well-being.
+Constant or recurring pain that is often severe may cause distress, anxiety, irritability, stress, and depression.

-This is a collection of tissue, fluid, debris, pancreatic enzymes, and blood in the abdomen, caused by leakage of digestive fluids escaping from a faulty pancreatic duct.
+This is a collection of tissue, fluid, debris, pancreatic enzymes, and blood in the abdomen, caused by leakage of digestive fluids escaping from a pancreatic duct that is not working effectively.